tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ### 4. Student Do: Sound of Music (20 min)

-In this activity, students will build a model to predict the geographical origins of a musical composition.
+In this activity, students will build a deep learning model to predict the geographical origins of a musical composition.

 **Instructions:**